tykiww/tykiww.github.io/_posts/2017-03-05-fitting-a-seasonal-arima.md

     ## sar1   0.0520 0.0702   0.7403  0.4597
     ## sma1  -0.8436 0.0430 -19.6187  0.0000

 Getting back to the table of estimates we notice that there is an ar1, ma1 corresponding to phi and epsilon of the annual data.
 There is also sar1, sma1 which are tied to phi and epsilon of the seasonal data.
 Where did the constant mu go?
 Well, this gets rather computationally greedy, but it can be simplified.
-Since arima estimates by maximum likelihood, mu gets subtracted away from seasonal differences as it intersects with the annual information.
+Since arima estimates by maximum likelihood, mu gets derived away from seasonal differences as it intersects with the annual information.

 Now on to the fun portion!
 We use the same `sarima.for()` function and put the same 7 values, but also specify 27 units ahead.
-Since we only had data from september 2017, we wanted to account for the last three months that we missed.
-Of course, you are free to play around with these parameters.
+Since we only have data from september 2017, we wanted to account for the last three months that we missed.
+Of course, you are free to play around with these parameters (maybe use some gridsearch.
+There is actually an arima model that does this).

 ```r
 # Forecast the US resindential energy consumption for the next 2 years.